Continuing Education Activity

 Mechanism of Action

 Nicotine works through the dopamine receptor to cause drug reinforcement.
-The components of the midbrain that play a pivotal role in drug reinforcement, motility, and associative motor learning include the ventral tegmental area and substantial migration pars compacta.
+The components of the midbrain that play a pivotal role in drug reinforcement, motility, and associative motor learning include the ventral tegmental area and substantia nigra pars compacta.
 Increasing dopamine release from ventral tegmental area neurons onto their targets in the nucleus accumbens contributes to addiction.
 Nicotine acts on dopaminergic receptors in the ventral tegmental area, causing a burst firing of dopamine neurons leading to drug reinforcement.

 According to product labeling, varenicline binds with high affinity at α4β2 nicotinic acetylcholine receptors.
 Therefore, the efficacy of varenicline in smoking cessation is presumed to be the result of varenicline’s activity at the α4β2 sub-type of the nicotinic receptors, where its binding produces partial agonist activity while preventing the binding of nicotine to these receptors.
 Varenicline binds to α4β2 nicotinic acetylcholine receptors and stimulates receptors at a lower level than nicotine.
 Varenicline precludes the ability of nicotine to activate α4β2 receptors and stimulate the CNS mesolimbic dopaminergic system, considered to be the neuronal mechanism underlying reinforcement and reward experienced upon addiction.
 Varenicline is highly selective, and it binds more potently to α4β2 receptors than other common nicotinic receptors.
 It decreases the craving and withdrawal syndrome that occurs with cessation attempts.
 Varenicline substantially lowers the stimulation of the mesolimbic dopamine system associated with nicotine addiction due to its partial agonism.